christiansaiki/macos-amazing-wallpapers/README.md

     where `/directory_path/` identifies the path of the directory containing the script (to be configured as value of the `$DIR` directory on the script), while `00 12` specifies the program has to be called every day at noon

- 6. Hit `:q` to close, saving the file
+ 5. Hit `:wq` to close, saving the file
+ 6. Check if the crontab is correct by running `crontab -l`
  7. Enjoy!